robotpy/robotpy-docs/install/index.rst

 Using NetworkTables from Python:

-* To install pynetworktables on a system that does not have RobotPy or pyfrc installed on it (such as a coprocessor like the Raspberry Pi), see the :ref:`pynetworktables installation documentation <install_pynetworktables>`.
+* To install NetworkTables on a system that does not have RobotPy or pyfrc installed on it (such as a coprocessor like the Raspberry Pi), see the :ref:`pyntcore installation documentation <install_pyntcore>`.

 Using cscore from Python: